Heads of Disciplines

 External Affairs

-• Kathie Coad, Department for Environment, Food & Rural Affairs and Philippa Silverman, Department for Health and Social Care (DHoD).
+• Kathie Coad, Head of External Affairs, DEFRA Group Communications, Department for Environment, Food & Rural Affairs.
 Read Kathie’s biography

 Marketing